horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 different branches.
 ><h3>Branching </h3>
 - Use a branch to isolate development work without affecting other branches in the repository.
 Each repository has one default branch, and can have multiple other branc</h3>
+><h3>Pull requests</h3>
-- Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+- Lets you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base(main) branch.
+If you're working in the shared repository model, it is advisable to use a separate branch for your pull request.
 ><h3>Pull origin </h3>
 - When you want to make changes in the repository,always remember to pull origin to have all the changes on your local machine.
 Changes are pulled from server to client.
 ><h3>Push origin</h3>